 Step 5: Create an Outline

-Now that your thesis statement is solid, it's time to tackle the outline.
+Now that your thesis statement is solid, it's time to tackle the outline and essay format.
 Keep it concise—just jot down 1-2 sentences or a few keywords outlining each main point or argument.
 Within each section, include supporting evidence, examples, and analysis to bolster your arguments.
 Be sure to include transitions between sections to maintain coherence and guide your reader through your essay.

 Consider the structure of your essay as you craft your outline.
 You might choose to lead with your strongest arguments before addressing weaker ones.
 Alternatively, you could begin with a broad overview of the topic before delving into specific themes, tone, and style.